-When developing models, use Vertex TensorBoard to find and compare specific experiments—for example, based on hyperparameters.
-Vertex TensorBoard is an enterprise-ready managed Vertex TensorBoard service with a cost-effective, secure solution that lets data scientists and ML researchers collaborate easily by making it seamless to track, compare, and share their experiments.
-Vertex TensorBoard enables tracking experiment metrics like loss and accuracy over time, visualizing the model graph, projecting embeddings to a lower dimensional space, and much more.
+When developing models, use Vertex AI TensorBoard to visualize and compare specific experiments—for example, based on hyperparameters.
+Vertex AI TensorBoard is an enterprise-ready managed Vertex AI TensorBoard service with a cost-effective, secure solution that lets data scientists and ML researchers collaborate easily by making it seamless to track, compare, and share their experiments.
+Vertex AI TensorBoard enables tracking experiment metrics like loss and accuracy over time, visualizing the model graph, projecting embeddings to a lower dimensional space, and much more.

-Train a model within Notebooks for small datasets
+Train a model within a notebook instance for small datasets

 Maximize your model's predictive accuracy with hyperparameter tuning

-To maximize your model's predictive accuracy use hyperparameter tuning, the automated model enhancer provided by Vertex Training which takes advantage of the processing infrastructure of Google Cloud to test different hyperparameter configurations when training your model.
+To maximize your model's predictive accuracy use hyperparameter tuning, the automated model enhancer provided by Vertex AI Training which takes advantage of the processing infrastructure of Google Cloud and Vertex AI Vizier to test different hyperparameter configurations when training your model.
 Hyperparameter tuning removes the need to manually adjust hyperparameters over the course of numerous training runs to arrive at the optimal values.

-Use Notebooks to evaluate and understand your models
+Use a notebook instance to understand your models

-Use Notebooks to evaluate and understand your models.
-In addition to built-in common libraries like scikit-learn, Notebooks offers What-if Tool (WIT) and Language Interpretability Tool (LIT).
+Use a notebook instance to evaluate and understand your models.
+In addition to built-in common libraries like scikit-learn, notebook instances include What-if Tool (WIT) and Language Interpretability Tool (LIT).
 WIT lets you interactively analyze your models for bias using multiple techniques, while LIT enables you to understand natural language processing model behavior through a visual, interactive, and extensible tool.